-(0/14.0 - 40.0/3.0 - 9.0) Prerequisite: College of Education field experience documentation required and Admission to Teacher Education program
+Prerequisite: College of Education field experience documentation required and Admission to

+Teacher Education program

 Teaching one semester in the public schools at the P-12 level under the supervision of an experienced, qualified classroom teacher.
 Seminars are scheduled as an integral part of the student teaching experience.
-Taken concurrently with PTED 4589, Student Teaching Seminar.